JerseyLu/Analysis-of-Shared-Bicycle-Trajectory-Data-and-OD-/ReadMe.md

 *Figure5: A chord diagram of the mobility of bike-sharing between different POI types.
 Nodes in distinct colors represent different activity types, with node lengths denoting their respective proportions.
 The width of the central connecting lines reflects the volume of transfers between these activities.*

 Fig.5 illustrates the transitions between diverse activities over these days.
-Our analysis revealed the bike-sharing distribution across favored Points of Interest (POIs): Transportation (19.48%), Lifestyle (12.89%), Corporate (11.56%), and Dining (11.42%).
+Our analysis revealed the bike-sharing distribution across favored Points of Interest (POIs): Transportation (19.48%), Lifestyle (12.89%), Company (11.56%), and Dining (11.42%).
 Notably, 'Transport' boasts the largest share among all activity categories, highlighting the role of bike-sharing in linking transport hubs to a variety of activity destinations.

 <img src="./picture/POI_counts.svg" alt="POIcounts" width="600" height="500">